A Perfect 2 Week Spain Itinerary (for First Timers)

 Check prices and book on AutoEurope, which is our go-to rental car company in Europe.
 We used them twice on our three month European adventure – including in Sicily – and it was perfect both times.

-The Route for a 2 Week Spain Itinerary
+The Route for This Itinerary

 If you have two weeks, we’d recommend starting in Barcelona, making your way to Madrid, heading down to Granada, and ending in Seville.